szuwalski/ForageFishMSE/About.md

 ## Forage Fish Management Strategy Evaluation (MSE)
 The forage fish MSE tool allows users to explore the performance of harvest control rules on populations with different characteristics.

-### Characteristics
--
-These are important BECAUSE I SAID SO.
+Several characteristics of the management strategy can be manipulated (see below) and the results of the application of the harvest control rule to the population will be shown.

 ### Adult harvest
--
 This is the fraction of the adult population that is harvested.
-The value must be between zero and one.

 ### Egg harvest
--
 This is the fraction of eggs that are harvested.
-The value must be between zero and one.

 ### Recruitment variability
--
+This specifies how variable recruitment is.
+A larger number equals more variability.

+### Recruitment autocorrelation
 This specifies the autoregressive (AR1) structure for recruitment.
-Here is some intuition about the parameter values.
-TAKE IT.
+A higher value means that this year's recruitment will be more similar to last year's recruitment on average.

 ### Harvest limit
--
 This is the population size at which the fishery closes and is relative to virgin biomass.
-The value it will take is between zero and one.

-### INSERT OTHER INPUTS LATER